-23 What are the main legal vehicles used to set up a non-retail fund?
+What are the main legal vehicles used to set up a non-retail fund?
 How are they formed?

 With regard to vehicles used for non-retail funds (ie, professional or semi-professional investors only), Germany distinguishes between funds managed by fully licensed managers and funds managed by registered managers (sub-threshold managers).
-Non-retail funds are typically called special AIFs (see question 3).
+Non-retail funds are typically called special AIFs.

-In the case of a fully licensed manager, the following types are available: contractual fund, investment KG and investment AG.
+In the case of a fully licensed manager, the following types are available: contractual fund, investment limited partnerships (KG) and investment corporation with fixed or variable capital (InvAG).
 In our experience, the contractual fund is the most common vehicle used for non-retail investors by fully licensed managers.

 In the case of a registered manager, the vehicle of choice is a simple limited partnership with a company with limited liability (GmbH) as the only general partner (GmbH & Co KG).
-However, the legal forms of an investment KG or an investment AG are also available.
+However, the legal forms of an investment KG and an investment AG are also available.